 At San Benito Elementary in Atascadero, third graders participated in a lively circus movement workshop led by ARC Circus Co-Founders.
 Students played movement games inspired by animal motions, jumped through hoops, and practiced juggling with scarves.
 They also learned basic jump rope tricks and explored the importance of listening and clear communication—essential skills in circus performance.
 The workshop offered a fun, hands-on introduction to circus arts, blending physical activity with creativity and teamwork.

 If you think a program such as these would be a good fit for your students and school, please sign up to receive our educator communications.
-You will be notified as soon as the 2025/26 program are announced as well as additional resources and performance opportunities for you and your students.
+You will be notified as soon as the new season of programs are announced as well as additional resources and performance opportunities for you and your students.

 Please be aware, workshop availability is based on a variety of factors including artist availability and venue requirements.
 Thank you!